SSyncropel Docs

 spl status

-This is the path the hosted Worker uses (the secret is delivered as a Fly secret), and it is the cleanest path for self-hosters because there is no insecure-bind window.
+This is the path the hosted provisioner uses (the secret is delivered as a platform-managed secret), and it is the cleanest path for self-hosters because there is no insecure-bind window.
 The SA is minted once; subsequent restarts with SPL_BOOTSTRAP_TOKEN set are no-ops because the SA already exists.

 Validation rules: secret length 16–256 ASCII printable characters, no whitespace or control bytes.
-Out-of-range values fall through to the existing preflight (warn-and-continue), so a malformed env var will not lock the daemon out.
+Out-of-range values fall through to the existing preflight (warn-and-continue), so a malformed env var will not lock the instance out.

 Path B — --insecure-localhost (laptop dev)

-Restart the daemon with --insecure-localhost.
+Restart the instance with --insecure-localhost.
 It binds 127.0.0.1 only and disables auth.
 Mint an SA via the bootstrap endpoint:

 spl serve --foreground --insecure-localhost &